I Love Blue Chip Stocks!

 What is the stock market telling me that I do not know?
 Can the company sustain a dividend yield greater than 6%?
 If the answer is no, we move on.

-Personally, I really like dividend yields in the 3-4% range.
+Personally, I really like dividend yields in the 3-4% range for portfolio income.

 Historical dividend growth

 I ask myself several questions here.
 How rapidly has the dividend grown in recent years?
 Does the company have a long track record of dividend increases?
 This shows a great commitment to sharing cash with stockholders.
 And an unwillingness to freeze or cut the dividend when the going gets tough.